JetBrains/kotlin-web-site/docs/topics/ksp/ksp-overview.md

 Kotlin Symbol Processing (_KSP_) is an API that you can use to develop lightweight compiler plugins.
 KSP provides a simplified compiler plugin API that leverages the power of Kotlin while keeping the learning curve at a minimum.
-Compared to [kapt](kapt.md), annotation processors that use KSP can run up to 2 times faster.
+Compared to [kapt](kapt.md), annotation processors that use KSP can run up to two times faster.

-To learn more about how KSP compares to kapt, check out [why KSP](ksp-why-ksp.md).
+* To learn more about how KSP compares to kapt, check out [why KSP](ksp-why-ksp.md).
-To get started writing a KSP processor, take a look at the [KSP quickstart](ksp-quickstart.md).
+* To get started writing a KSP processor, take a look at the [KSP quickstart](ksp-quickstart.md).

 ## Overview